 - Florida Limerock and Aggregates Institute, Corporate Representative

 - Society for Mining, Metallurgy, and Exploration, Inc.

 - Engineering Contractors Association of South Florida, Inc., 1980 – 1988

 - Blasting & Explosives Committee Co-Chairman, 1983 – 1986

 - Blasting & Explosives Committee Chairman, ECA, 1987 – 1988

 Jeff is currently Vice President and Area Manager of GeoSonics, Inc. He is responsible for the daily operation of the Florida Office of the firm and provides consulting and direction assistance with the Raleigh, North Carolina office.

 Jeff also provides professional testimony at public meetings and zoning / regulatory hearings for operations using blasting.
-With 40 plus years of vibration evaluation Jeff provides solid, factual testimony on the process of blasting, explosives components and the side effects of vibration and air overpressure.
+With multiple years of vibration evaluation Jeff provides solid, factual testimony on the process of blasting, explosives components and the side effects of vibration and air overpressure.
 Connecting the process and the resulting effects upon structures into understandable factual evidence and testimony while addressing public concerns provides the basis for reasonable decisions or the framework in the event litigation is required.
 Jeff also has completed evaluation of the effects of blasting on water wells in two published studies.
 As part of the U.S. Bureau of Mines Minerals Research Contract Report team studying water wells and blasting in Appalachia some of the principal research into vibration and well effects was completed.
 A Florida study evaluated ground vibration changes with depth and associated with municipal deep injection wells.

 - “Monitoring and Advanced Evaluation Techniques for Aggregate Mining in Urban Settings”, Jeffrey A. Straw, Douglas Rudenko, AGG1 Academy, 2012 NSSGA Annual Convention